elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 Note: This option only affects the scaling of the rating bar that is added to the thumbnails.
-It does not affect the scaling of the rating bar shown on the video page (if you have the [Return YouTube Dislikes extension](https://returnyoutubedislike.com/install) installed).
+It does not affect the scaling of the rating bar shown on the video page (if you have the [Return YouTube Dislike's extension](https://returnyoutubedislike.com/install) installed).

 Special thanks to [Qarthak](https://github.com/Qarthak) for